joshRpowell/dockerizing_rails/_assignments/assignment_02.md

 docker image build -t your_docker_id/cowsay:v1 .
 ```

+TODO: Change this as it is not correct
 You will see that Docker is first pulling our base image (`ubuntu:18.04`).
 After that, each individual instruction in the `Dockerfile` will be executed in order to build the image.
 The output of the command will look similar to this:
 ```
 Sending build context to Docker daemon  2.048kB